Pokute/TopGeorgist/docs/Works.md

 ### Creation

 Usually `createWork` action is called with following parameters:
+	* The recipe
 	* The workdoer
-	* The recipe
+	* Input inventories.
-	* Target object.
+	* Output inventory.

 ### Initialisation

 * A work tgo is created and inserted in WorkDoer's inventory.
-* If needed, temporary tgo's for virtual inventories are created to track the committed items by both the workdoer and target.
+* If needed, temporary tgo's for virtual inventories are created.
+	* For each committer, a separate virtual inventory is created.
+	* That virtual inventory tracks committed items.
+	* On work calcellation, the items in virtual inventory are given back.

 ### Ticking